sopermanspace/UnityGen-AI/README.md

 -** User-friendly interface**: UnityGen AI has a user-friendly interface that makes it easy to use, even if you're not an experienced developer.
 - **Customizable output**: UnityGen AI allows you to customize the code it generates to match your specific needs and preferences.

-# Getting started
-To get started with UnityGen AI, simply download/Clone this repo and install the plugin into your Unity project.
-Once installed, you can now start using this tool to generate and modify code directly within the Unity editor.

 # Your Contribution Matters!
 UnityGen AI is an open-source project, and contributions are welcome.
 If you'd like to contribute to the project, please fork the repository and submit a pull request with your changes.